Revealing – 10 Causes of Acute Pelvic Pain In Women

 It can cause pelvic pain, painful sex, fever and vomiting.

 You may or may not also have a vaginal discharge.
 Your doctor will recommend an internal exam or pelvic examination to assess your internal organs.
-They may find other signs that suggest PID when they examine you and usually take some swabs from the vagina and womb.
+They may find other signs suggesting PID when they examine you and usually take swabs from the vagina and womb.

 You will also be given a course of antibiotics to treat the infection.